ConnectDome/rust-notify/README.md

 [discord]
 webhook = "..." # Discord webhook URL
+username = "..." # Optional.
+Username for the bot to send messages with avatar = "..." # Optional.
+Avatar URL for the bot to send messages with

 [notion]
 secret = "..." # Notion integration secret
 database = "..." # Notion database ID.
-The database has to be shared with the integration.
+The database has to be shared with the integration. api_version = "..." # Optional: Notion API version.
+Defaults to "2022-02-22"

 [mail_simple]
 to = "..." # Address of the mailing list